 Give Your College Student the Power to Reclaim Their Structure and Accountability so They Can Reach Their Full Potential

-A chilling discovery by The Journal of Learning in 2008 revealed that just 5% of college students with ADHD will obtain their degree vs. a graduation rate of 41 percent of their non-ADHD peers.
+A chilling discovery by The Journal of Learning revealed that just 5% of college students with ADHD will obtain their degree vs. a graduation rate of 41 percent of their non-ADHD peers.

-This is unacceptable, but when you consider all the challenges an ADHD student is likely to encounter immediately upon entering college, it’s not surprising.
+This is unacceptable, but when you consider all the challenges a student with ADHD is likely to encounter immediately upon entering college, it’s not surprising.